-- Basic kitchen tools like a bread knife, cutting board, spoon, and a bowl.
+- Basic kitchen tools: bread knife, cutting board, spoon, and a bowl.

-- Toasted it in this toaster oven that I use for everything from broiling meat to roasting sweet potatoes.
+I use this for everything from broiling meat to roasting sweet potatoes.

 - I served each piece of toast in a mini cast iron pan that I got from Paris.